runtimeverification/kontrol/docs/state-diff/README.md

 ## ⚙️ Run Your Proofs ⚙️

 At this point we have a test that says things about addresses, but no information about the addresses is actually present in the contract!
-That is, we have following `setUp` function that just stores a bunch of addresses:
+That is, we have following `setUp` function that just stores the addresses to which `counterBedNamed` deployed bytecode to.
 ```solidity
 Counter[] public counters;